 You are scheduled to have sinus surgery.
 You will be asked to do some things to get ready.
 Be sure to follow the instructions you’re given.
 If you have questions, call your doctor’s office.

-To prepare for the procedure, you may be told to do the following:
+To get ready for the surgery, you may be told to do the following:

-Tell your doctor what medications, supplements, or herbal remedies you take.
+Tell your doctor about all of the medicines, supplements, and herbal remedies that you take.
 Ask if you should stop taking them before surgery.

-Don’t take any medications that contain aspirin or ibuprofen for 7 days before surgery.
+Don’t take any medicines that contain aspirin or ibuprofen for 7 days before surgery.

 Arrange for an adult family member or friend to drive you home after surgery.